Quarantine and Isolation

 Quarantine and isolation help prevent the spread of contagious diseases, such as COVID-19.
 Quarantine and isolation are used to keep people who are sick or who have been exposed to COVID-19 separate from people who have not been exposed.

 If you are fully vaccinated and do not have COVID-like symptoms, you are not required to quarantine or test following a known exposure.
-Continue to practice precautions like wearing a mask and staying physically distanced, and get tested if you develop symptoms.
+Continue to practice precautions like wearing a mask and staying physically distanced, and seek testing.
 Click here for more guidance for fully vaccinated individuals.

 If you have not yet been fully vaccinated, you will be required to follow the traditional quarantine guidance as described below.